MogaB-x/Spotify-like-App/README.md

 * Created RESTful web services to expose the database.

-# Servicii RESTful pentru MongoDB
+# RESTful Services for MongoDB

 * Designed and implemented RESTful services for managing playlists as part of a Spotify-like application.